sammuelyee/docs/_cartodb-platform/import-api.md

 Additionnaly, CartoDB offers a set of connectors to import specific types of datasets:

+- **ArcGIS**
-- **ArcGIS**: allows to import ArcGIS layers into a CartoDB account as tables from an ArcGIS server.
+  Allows to import ArcGIS layers into a CartoDB account as tables from an ArcGIS server (required version 10 or greater).
 Note that **this connector is disabled by default** in the CartoDB importer options.
-If you are interested in enabling it, please contact [support@cartodb.com](support@cartodb.com) to gain insight into further details.
+If you are interested in enabling it, please contact [mailto:support@cartodb.com](support@cartodb.com) to gain insight into further details.

 ## Quickstart